 - Automated marketing systems

-Consider how your staffing and leadership strategies will adapt to growth, as well.
-Have some plans in place for officially growing your board, instituting membership programs, and creating new staff positions.
+Consider how your staffing and leadership strategies will adapt to growth as well.
+Have strategic plans in place for officially growing your board, instituting membership programs, and creating new staff positions.

 Planning for your nonprofit’s successful future is the best way to invest in its stability and healthy growth!

-No one works in the nonprofit world because it’s easy.
-Nonprofit organizations are founded for just one reason: to better the world and the communities that make it up.
+No one works in the nonprofit sphere because it’s easy.
+Nonprofit organizations are founded for one key reason: to better the world and the communities that comprise it.

 If you’ve made the admirable decision to start your own nonprofit, familiarize yourself with the entire process and be prepared to learn as you go!
 Always be on the lookout for useful resources that can provide you with new insights and resources, like these:

-- Snowball’s guide to online donation platforms.
+- Best Nonprofit Software to Raise Money Fast.
 Choosing and managing a digital platform for collecting donations is essential for modern nonprofits.

-- 33 Innovative School Fundraising Ideas by Snowball.
+- Innovative School Fundraising Ideas.
 Learn some unique fundraising strategies perfect for new nonprofits with educational missions.